minirop/nubuild/README.md

 $ nubuild cargo build
 ```

-All those commands are identical and will run `cargo --color=always build`.
+All those commands are identical and will run `cargo build`.

 The separator is to avoid having to type it yourself each time.